 Bond has held the coveted "first slot" once before.
 Indeed, he was the first model featured on the blog.
 He was also the first model that we shot in the Long Island City studio space that became our home for several years.
 He was brand new to modeling.
 At the end of the night, accepting our offer of a second session, he chose the modeling name Bond.

 Bond was a natural and eased into modeling over the course of a year.
-He morphed from the shy, guy-next-door in his early twenties into a hot and confident model, pursuing the fantasy of the classic Bond character, 007, into his late twenties.
+He morphed from the shy, guy-next-door in his early twenties into a hot and confident model, using the classic Bond character, 007, as his inspiration.
+Now in his late 20s, he fits the part.

-From the beginning, when he discovered that Bond had fans, his overriding objective was to please the viewer.
+From the beginning, when he discovered that Bond had fans, his overriding objective was to please them.
 Always the eager and enthusiastic model, never caring who the audience was, he wanted to look his buff, masculine best.
-His standards were high; his modeling went dormant for 18 months when he felt he wasn't in shape.
+His standards were high; his modeling once went dormant for 18 months when he felt he wasn't in shape.
 He did not want to disappoint.

-Bond/Roxy features the model in Tribeca, the trendy, 19th-Century waterfront area near the tip of Manhattan.
+Bond/Roxy features the model in Tribeca, the trendy, 19th-Century waterfront area in lower Manhattan.
 Both the gallery and the published photo essay contain representative photos from all the photo sessions in and around the hotel and his suite.
 The 68-page photo essay is presented in three groupings: morning, noon and night and contains dozens of NSFW images.

-Fittingly, the Bond's final trip to New York yielded a trove of images.
-With the assistance of 3 second cameramen we captured thousands of photographs over 3 days.
+Fittingly, Bond's final trip to New York yielded a treasure-trove of images.
+With the assistance of three 2nd cameramen, we captured thousands of photographs over 3 days.
 There will be more than one photo collection flowing from Bond's long weekend at the Roxy and this will not be the final blog entry about Bond.
 There is more to share.

 It was Bond's dedication to his fans that prompted his retirement.
 Anticipating that he would loose access to the university gym after graduation (as well as the requisite time to work out), in his final year of grad school he announced that the 007 Session would be his last.
 He wanted to go out on a high and we scheduled the session anticipating it would be his last.